 \end{letlist} \end{theorem}

-\begin{remark} \mbox{\hfil} \begin{letlist} \item All one-ended, transitive, planar graphs are $3$-connected, and all proper embeddings of a one-ended, quasi-transitive, planar graph have only finite faces. \item By Theorem \ref{p21}(b), any one-ended $G\in\sQ$ that is in addition transitive has a unique proper cellular embedding in $\sH$ up to homeomorphism.
+\begin{remark} \mbox{\hfil} \begin{letlist} \item All one-ended, transitive, planar graphs are $3$-connected, and all embeddings of a one-ended, quasi-transitive, planar graph have only finite faces. \item By Theorem \ref{p21}(b), any one-ended $G\in\sQ$ that is in addition transitive has a unique cellular embedding in $\sH$ up to homeomorphism.
 Hence, the matching and dual graphs of $G$ are independent of the embedding. \item The conclusion of part (b) holds for any one-ended, $3$-connected $G\in \sQ$. \item For a one-ended, $2$-connected $G\in\sQ$, we fix a canonical embedding (in the sense of Theorem \ref{p21}(c)).
 With this given, the dual graph $G^+$ and the matching graph $G_*$ are quasi-transitive, and furthermore the boundary of every face is a cycle of $G$. \end{letlist} \end{remark}

 We give a formal definition of the matching graph of a planar graph $G=(V,E)$.
 Firstly, one embeds $G$ in the plane in such a way that two edges intersect only at their endpoints; such an embedded graph is called a \emph{plane graph}.
 A \emph{face} of a plane graph $G$ is a connected component of $\sH\sm E$.
-In this work we shall treat only one-ended graphs, for which all faces $G$ are bounded with (topological) boundaries $\partial F$ comprised of finitely many edges.
+In this work we shall treat only one-ended graphs, for which all faces $G$ are bounded with (topological) boundaries $\partial F$ comprised of finitely many edges; the \emph{size} of $F$ is the number of edges in its boundary.
 A \emph{cycle} $C$ of a simple graph $G=(V,E)$ is a sequence $v_0,v_1,\dots, v_{n+1}=v_0$ of vertices $v_i$ such that $n \ge 3$, $e_i:=\langle v_i,v_{i+1}\rangle$ satisfies $e_i\in E$ for $i=0,1,\dots,n$, and $v_0,v_1,\dots,v_n$ are distinct.
-Let $G$ be a plane graph, duly embedded properly in the Euclidean or hyperbolic plane.
-In this case we write $C^\circ$ for the bounded component of $\sH\sm G$, and $\ol C$ for the closure of $C^{\circ}$.
+Let $G$ be a plane graph, duly embedded in the Euclidean or hyperbolic plane.
+In this case we write $C^\circ$ for the bounded component of $\sH\sm C$, and $\ol C = C\cup C^\circ$ for the closure of $C^{\circ}$.